If your doctor suspects you are having a heart attack, he or she will promptly run tests, which may include:

 Emergency Medical Care for a Heart Attack

 A heart attack is a medical emergency that requires immediate care to prevent permanent heart damage or death.
-CPR (cardiopulmonary resuscitation) should be started if the victim goes into cardiac arrest, when the heartbeat has stopped.
+CPR (cardiopulmonary resuscitation) should be started if the victim goes into cardiac arrest, when the heartbeat has stopped and the person is unresponsive.
 CPR doesn't restart the heart; it just keeps the victim alive until medical help arrives.